kassandraleyba/sweater-weather-node/README.md

     ```sh
     npm install
     ```
-5. Add your Mapquest and Weather Api key to the `.env` file
+5. Add your Mapquest and Weather API key to the `.env` file
    ```.env
    MAPQUEST_API_KEY=enter_your_key
    WEATHER_API_KEY=enter_your_key